 No that is an overstatement I manage a 400 to 600 m shuffle with my Rollator.
 It’s got to be on a flat pavement or road with no camber or uneven bits that could trip me up.
 I would hesitate to call it exercise but I do find it very rewarding.

 I have been taking photos with my mobile phone.
 It really is ever so easy to use.
 Whip it out of your pocket, point, tap and snap.
-You might even have seen some of the pictures on my twitter page.
 I have been making threats to The Wife that I want something bigger and better.
 Well I have just bought myself a second-hand Sony 3000 digital SLR.
 At the moment it’s still in the box and I’ve got to read the instructions.